2025 in biotechnology: Industrial and environmental

 Industrial biotechnology saw significant growth in the circular economy.
 Biomanufacturing of bio-based plastics and green chemicals expanded, offering sustainable alternatives to petroleum-based products.
 Engineered microbes were increasingly used in bioremediation and carbon capture, with projects focusing on converting industrial waste gases into valuable bioproducts.
 For example, some firms have developed genetically engineered algae that can capture carbon dioxide from the atmosphere and convert it into bioplastics and biofuels.

 Global market overview

 The global biotechnology market continued its growth trajectory in 2025.
 According to a report by Precedence Research, the global market size was valued at approximately USD 1.74 trillion, with a strong outlook for continued expansion driven by rising demand for biologics and personalized medicine.
 North America maintained its position as a market leader, while the Asia-Pacific region emerged as the fastest-growing market due to increased investments and a rising prevalence of chronic diseases.

-Global market overview

-According to industry analyses, the global biotechnology market in 2025 is valued at over US$1.5 trillion, with strong regional growth across healthcare, agriculture, and industrial applications.
+According to industry analyses, the global biotechnology market in 2025 is valued at over USD 1.5 trillion, with strong regional growth across healthcare, agriculture, and industrial applications.